 Benchmarking.
 When making compensation-related decisions, the compensation committee believes it is important to be informed as to the current practices of similarly situated companies in our industry and to set compensation levels for our executive officers that are sufficiently competitive with such companies.
 As a result, in determining compensation levels for our executive officers and for purposes of determining any potential payments to our executive officers under our annual cash-based and equity-based incentive bonus programs, the compensation committee annually reviews and compares available salary and incentive bonus information of similarly situated companies.
-As a part of such review and comparison, the compensation committee uses internally prepared surveys and other publicly and privately available information to compare each component of the company's compensation program to the compensation paid to equivalent executive officers at such companies, with a goal of setting sufficiently competitive compensation levels for each of our executive officers.
+As a part of such review and comparison, the compensation program to the compensation program to the compensation paid to equivalent executive officers at such companies, with a goal of setting sufficiently competitive compensation levels for each of our executive officers.
 The company considers the following companies to be similarly situated: